PriteshGajjarJava/advJava2025/Notes.md

 	1) REST is architectural style\
 		SOAP is a protocol \
 \
-	2) REST support multiple data formats.
+	2) REST support multiple data formate.
 JSON is more popular.\
 		SOAP works only with XML\
 \
 	3) REST is faster than SOAP\